 The proper recovery and reuse of end-of-life tires (ELT) help to contribute to a circular economy, where they can be seen as a useful resource.
+Globally, an estimated one billion tires reach the end of their useful life every year.
 Goodyear plays an important role in managing ELT at our own locations and through promoting the reuse of ELT through new markets.
 However, proper ELT management requires a multi-stakeholder approach because tire replacement often occurs in locations outside of a tire manufacturer’s control and ELT management involves many actors along the value chain.
-In order to do our part, Goodyear:
+To do our part, Goodyear:

 • Promotes the proper management of ELT in our company-owned retail locations;